Disclaimer

 2.4.
 Assessment and recommendation for action:

-Once we prioritize a signal, we need to ensure there is action taken to minimize the impact of signal.
-E.g. if a signal is identified as drug induced liver injury, then we may have to inform HCPs via USPI/ trainings to monitor liver enzymes of patients
+Once we prioritize a signal, we need to ensure there is action taken to minimize the impact of the signal.
+E.g. if a signal is identified as drug induced liver injury, then we may have to inform HCPs via USPI/training to monitor the liver enzymes of patients

 3. Signal detection methods:

 3.1.
-Quantitative: High volumes e.g. EVDAS, Vigibase then Computational and stastical, Data mining algorithms, Disprotionality and eRMR
+Quantitative: High volumes e.g. EVDAS, Vigibase then Computational and statistical, Data mining algorithms, Disprotionality and eRMR

 3.2.
 Qualitative: Low volumes e.g. Company safety database then ICSR from safety database, Aggregate safety data, Literature and AESI